kom1323/CV_Object_Detection/poker-cards-2/README.roboflow.txt

 poker cards - v2 release
 ==============================

-This dataset was exported via roboflow.com on August 31, 2023 at 2:14 PM GMT
+This dataset was exported via roboflow.com on October 24, 2023 at 2:18 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects